A definition of paid, earned and owned media

 It’s a positive move since it poses questions about how best to measure the returns from social media and set the investment at the right level.

-This post gives a compilation of alternative ways of describing and visualising paid, earned and owned media ending with my summary.
+Since these terms are increasingly being used, but it’s unclear on the definitions, this post gives a compilation of alternative definitions for paid, earned and owned media ending with my summary.

 Altimeter report: Paid + Owned + Earned = Converged media

 This new 2012 report from Rebecca Lieb and Jeremiah Owyang has the simplest definition of paid, owned and earned of all that feature in this post:

 I’ve embedded the full report which is useful for it’s examples and advice on how to change marketing in companies so that they can take advantage of converged media.

 Arguably less useful than the others, this 2011 infographic defines the terms – adding Promoted (i.e. a variant of Paid) and Shared collaboration (e.g. Dell Ideastorm or Starbuck’s MyStarbuckidea.

 Forrester – Defining Earned, Owned and Paid Media

 This summary is from a 2009 blog post Defining Earned, Owned and Paid Media is good for it’s clarity.

 Forrester also have this more detailed definition of paid, owned and earned media